What is Inventory Planning? Definition, Benefits, Challenges, & Tips

 The EOQ model also allows you to determine the size of the production batch and the amount of work-in-progress that will be available for the next production step or delivery to the customer.
 It can also indicate how many orders will be booked in a year.

 For example, let’s assume a retail shoe store sells women’s shoes.
-Each year the store sells 3000 pairs of shoes, and it costs $5 per year to keep one pair of shoes in stock.
+Each year, the store sells 3000 pairs of shoes, and it costs $5 per year to keep one pair in stock.
 The fixed cost for the company to place an order is $50.
 Here’s how to calculate the EOQ.

 EOQ = square root of 2 X D X S divided by the carrying cost